Market Commentary

 Average Movement Summary:

-Queensland futures electricity prices for 2025 opened at $101 at the start of October, climbing to gradually to close the month at $108/MWh.
+Queensland futures electricity prices for 2025 opened the month at $108/MWh.
+Like NSW and Victoria, prices spiked to $117/MWh before settling back to $111/MWh to close the month.
 Prices for 2026 and 2027 followed the same trend but at a cheaper cost.

-Electricity prices have come down since the crisis in October 2022 but are $13/MWh costlier than the same period last year.
+Electricity prices have come down since the crisis in October 2022 but are $21/MWh costlier than the same period last year.

 Start comparing current market offers and make your procurement process a breeze.
 Take the first step and get started here!